 Store file refresher is a thread per RegionServer, which runs periodically, and does a refresh operation for the store files of the primary region for the secondary region replicas.
 If enabled, the refresher ensures that the secondary region replicas see the new flushed, compacted or bulk loaded files from the primary region in a timely manner.
 However, this means that only flushed data can be read back from the secondary region replicas, and after the refresher is run, making the secondaries lag behind the primary for an a longer time.

-To enable this feature, configure

-hbase.regionserver.storefile.refresh.period to a value greater than zero.
-For more information about these properties, see Configuring HA Reads for HBase.
+To enable this feature, configure hbase.regionserver.storefile.refresh.period to a value greater than zero.

 Async WAL Replication